Contextual information integration for stance detection via cross-attention: Context integration for stance detection

 \paragraph{Task}

-In stance detection, given an input text $x_i \in X$ and its corresponding target $t_i \in T$, the goal is to identify the correct label $y_i \in Y$ from a predefined set of stance descriptions.
-Different variations have been proposed where the number of unique labels varies from a binary setting~\citep{hasan-ng-2013-stance} to a more fine-grained differentiation of relevance to the target~\citep{qazvinian-etal-2011-rumor}.
+In stance detection, given an input text $\mathbf{x} \in \mathbf{X}$ and its corresponding target $\mathbf{t} \in \mathbf{T}$, the goal is to identify the correct label $ \mathbf{y} \in \mathbf{Y}$ from a predefined set of stance descriptions.
+We further provide a set of contextual sentences $C$.
+The retrieval of $C$ is explained in the next section.